sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 ![Graph of f(x) = x]({{site.baseurl}}/assets/images/graphx.PNG)

 We are defining y-axis (the vertical one) as the total units of business value produced, and the x-axis to be time.
-The line then, is the total units of business value produced over some unit of time.
+The line then is the total units of business value produced over some unit of time.
 For the sake of this example, let's say that each increment in x is one month.

-This line assums that, week after week, the team continues to do work "as usual", or the famous "we've always done it like this" approach.
+This line assumes that, week after week, the team continues to do work "as usual", or the famous "we've always done it like this" approach.
 With this approach, the team will (on average) produce the same units of business value each week.
 If you are working over 100% this week, you will be next week too.

 What's the alternative?
 Continuous improvement.

-If we continue to improve our processes and tools week after week, we will continously improve, thereby becoming able to produce more business value over a given time.
+If we continue to improve our processes and tools week after week, we will continuously improve, thereby becoming able to produce more business value over a given time.
 This should give us an exponential curve, which looks something like this

 <!-- markdownlint-disable MD033 -->